Skip to main content

 In addition to adventure bikes, Austrian bikemaker KTM also makes well-regarded dirt bikes.
 For those who’d like to take an automatic motorcycle through the dirt, KTM offers the Freeride E-XC.

-Initially, Cycle World reports, the Freeride E-XC only had a limited US release in 2017.
-But for 2020, RideApart reports, the bike has been updated and is more widely available.
+Initially, the Freeride E-XC only had a limited US release in 2017.
+More recently, as RideApart reports, the bike has been updated and is more widely available.
 The E-XC is more expensive than before.
-However, range has increased by over 50% on the trail.
+However, the range has increased by over 50% on the trail.

-In addition, Cycle World reports the bike’s batteries are quick-changeable.
-If one goes flat, swap it out for a fully-charged pack, and get back to tearing up the dirt.
+Additionally, Cycle World reports the bike’s batteries are quick-changeable.
+If one goes flat, swap it out for a fully charged pack and return to tearing up the dirt.

 8. Rokon Motorcycles

-Rokon’s line of 2WD motorcycles for the off-roading devotees, includes the Trail-Breaker that can haul up to 2000 lbs.
-There’s a street-legal version, the Ranger, that Jay Leno recently sampled.
+Rokon’s line of 2WD motorcycles for off-roading devotees includes the Trail-Breaker, which can haul up to 2,000 lbs.
+There’s a street-legal version, the Ranger, that Jay Leno sampled.